Hạ Long Bay: Karst geomorphology value

 The first group consists of old phreatic caves which include Sung Sot, Tam Cung, Lau Dai, Thien Cung, Dau Go, Hoang Long, Thien Long.
-Nowadays, these caves lie at various high levels.
-Sung Sot cave is on Bo Hon island.
+Nowadays, these caves lie at various heights.
+Sung Sot cave is on Bo Hon Island.
 From its truncated entrance chambers on a ledge high on the cliff, a passage of more than 10m high and wide descends to the south.
 Tam Cung is a large phreatic fissure cave that developed in the bedding planes of the limestone dividing the fissure cave into three chambers.
-Lau Dai is a cave with a complex of passages extending over 300m opening on the south side of Con Ngua island.
+Lau Dai is a cave with a complex of passages extending over 300 meters on the south side of Con Ngua Island.
 Thien Cung and Dau Go are remnants of the same old cave system.
-They both survive in the northern part of Dau Go island at between 20 and 50m above sea level.
-Thien Cung has one large chamber more than 100m long, blocked at its ends and almost subdivided into smaller chambers by massive wall of stalactites and stalagmites.
+They both survive in the northern part of Dau Go Island at between 20 and 50m above sea level.
+Thien Cung has one large chamber more than 100m long, blocked at its ends and almost subdivided into smaller chambers by a massive wall of stalactites and stalagmites.
 Dau Go is a single large tunnel descending along a major set of fractures to a massive choke.

 The second group of caves is the old karstic foot caves which include Trinh Lu, Bo Nau, Tien Ong and Trong caves.
 Foot caves are a ubiquitous feature of karst landscapes which have reached a stage of widespread lateral undercutting at base level.
 They may extend back into maze caves of stream caves draining from larger cave systems within the limestone.
 They are distinguished by the main elements of their passages being close to the horizontal and are commonly related to denuded or accumulated terraces at the old base levels.
 Trinh Nu, which is one of the larger foot caves in Hạ Long Bay with its ceiling at about 12m above sea level and about 80m in length, was developed in multiple stages.
 Bo Nau, a horizontal cave containing old stalactite deposits, cuts across the 25o dip of the bedding plane.